 “This group is a godsend, people here really get the situation we are all in, it’s different for everyone but the feelings are the same, it helps you cope and feel supported in the daily challenge we all face.”

 (Mother and Ripple Pond member)

 We take confidentiality very seriously.
-When joining us you will be asked to electronically sign our confidentiality agreement – you will not be made a member until this is done.
+We are not part of the chain of command and will never pass your information on to any other organisation without your consent.
+When joining The Ripple Pond, you will be asked to agree to our Members Agreement.
 All members are reminded that they may only share their own journeys and not those of any others, and all information shared at meetings, via telephone or on Facebook is kept strictly confidential.